How to Remove and Prevent Facebook Malware

 HOW TO PREVENT AND REMOVE FACEBOOK MALWARE

-Since it is a huge platform where people connect with their friends and family and share their private information of all sorts, it should be kept in mind that it is also full of danger.
-To minimize the risks of being banged with malware on Facebook, one should take some precautions, which have been enlisted below.
+People connect with friends and family and share their private information on this platform.
+However, we must remember that it is also full of danger.
+To minimize the risks of getting hacked with malware on Facebook, one should take some precautions.

 You can log in to multiple websites and applications using your Facebook credentials.
-This may seem quite comfortable, but as many apps are rogue, you should not put your faith in every app.
-This is because of Facebook’s widespread prevalence.
+This may seem quite comfortable, but because of Facebook’s widespread prevalence, you should not put your faith in every app.
+Many apps are rogue, so you should not trust everyone.

-If any unknown application pops up and asks for your authorization, the simple task you can do is ignore it and prevent it from using your account.
-Another thing that you can do is search the app on Google and make sure if anyone has reported on it.
+If an unknown application pops up and asks for authorizationyou can ignore it and prevent it from using your account.
+You can also search for the app on Google and make sure no one has reported it.
 Before authorizing any app, make sure to review the permissions that it asks for.

-The most basic advice that needs to be acted upon when surfing the Internet is not to click on something you think is unsafe.
-It can be stuff like a message sent by a friend or a Facebook ad, but if it seems peculiar, you should rather ignore it.
-If you are not sure whether a shortened URL is safe or not, use a link unshortening service.
+The most basic advice to be acted upon when surfing the Internet is not to click on something you think is unsafe.
+It can be like a message sent by a friend or a Facebook ad, but if it seems peculiar, you should ignore it.
+If you are unsure whether a shortened URL is safe, use a link unshortening service.

-Not all bad links lead to Facebook malware, but they may direct you to some other virulent sites that, in the worst cases, may infect you with ransomware.
+Not all bad links lead to Facebook malware, but they may direct you to other virulent sites that may infect you with ransomware.

-People with a fake profile photo, zero friends, and foreign country residence have no intention to make friends with you, but instead, they try to infiltrate your sensitive information.
-So to protect yourself from such shady people, you should limit yourself to the friend circle you are familiar with.
-Paying heed to such unsolicited requests may make you vulnerable to being hacked.
+People with fake profile photos, zero friends, and foreign country residences have no intention of making friends with you; instead, they try to infiltrate your sensitive information.
+So, to protect yourself from such shady people, you should limit yourself to the friend circle you are familiar with.
+Paying heed to such unsolicited requests may make you vulnerable to cyberattacks.

-To save your friends from getting infected at the hands of an attacker, one must keep their account secure.
+To save your friends from encountering a cyberattack, one must keep their account secure.
 If your account gets hacked, the attacker may ruin your reputation among your friends by sending unethical messages to your friends.

 Review your settings on the Facebook security page:

-• Login Alerts must be turned on that notify you when someone logs into your account from an unknown device.
+1. Login alerts must be turned on to notify you when someone logs into your account from an unknown device.

-• Use the Login Approvals setting to add two-factor authentication to your account.
-As a result, the security of your Facebook account will be doubled.
+2. Use the Login approvals setting to add two-factor authentication to your account.
+This adds an additional layer of protection to your Facebook account.

-• Go through your Recognized Devices and Where You’re Logged in to make sure that you don’t find any out of place.
+3. Go through your Recognized devices and where you’re Logged in to ensure nothing is out of place.

-Make sure that you have faith in all the apps that are currently accessible to your Facebook account.
+It would be best to trust all the apps currently accessible to your Facebook account.
 Visit the Applications page to see your authorized apps.

 To review any app’s current settings, click the pencil next to that app.
 This lets you check whether the app can post to the public, friends, or only you.
-This also allows you to check which permissions an app has; some apps need a set of permissions that can be disabled in other cases.
-To prevent an app’s complete access, click on the X icon next.
+This also allows you to check an app’s permissions; some apps need a set of permissions that can be disabled in other cases.
+Click on the X icon next to prevent an app’s complete access.

 If you think you have been targeted by Facebook malware, even if you have removed the rogue apps by following the above steps, you should instantly change your password from the General tab of settings.
-Afterward, make sure that you run a security scan and ascertain that your web browser has not been hijacked.
+Afterward, ensure you run a security scan and ascertain that your web browser has not been hijacked.

-Do post a status on your Facebook to let your friends know that your account faces some problems.
-Just like you are doing your level best to secure yourself and your friends from malicious minds, advise your friends to do the same and look out for signs of infection from your friends as well.
+Post a status on your Facebook to let your friends know your account has problems.
+Just as you are doing your best to secure yourself and your friends from malicious minds, advise them to do the same and look out for signs of infection from their friends.

 Share this article